12-Step Silage Success System

 You can make this harvest your best ever.
 Please contact us - we're here to help.

-1. EVALUATE - Last year's silage - was it "great" or just "good enough"?
-Harvest dry matter (DM), inoculant choice and application, kernel processing, chop length, packing density, sealing issues, safety - what went well, how can you improve?
+1. EVALUATE - Last year's silage - is it "great" or just "good enough"?
+Are your animals healthy, productive, and converting feed into milk or meat at their genetic best?
+Seed selection, growing practices, harvest dry matter (DM), inoculant choice and application, kernel processing, chop length, packing density, sealing issues, safety - what works and how can you improve?

 2. PLAN - Set silage goals - ask us, your nutritionist or another experienced advisor for help.